 5. Adherence to Department Policies Regarding GPA Minimum Maintenance and Advising (See Above).

 C. Comments on Graduate Coursework

-- Students choosing the comprehensive examination track must complete ANTH 500, ANTH 602, ANTH 603 and ANTH 606 before taking the comprehensive examinations.
+- Students who choose the comprehensive examination track must complete ANTH 500, ANTH 602, ANTH 603 and ANTH 606 before taking the comprehensive examinations.

-- Students taking the comprehensive exams must enroll in ANTH 697 the semester they take the exams.
+- Students who take the comprehensive exams must enroll in ANTH 697 the semester they take the exams.

-- Enrollment in ANTH 698C: Students must be authorized by their thesis advisor and the graduate advisor in order to enroll in ANTH 698C.
+- Enrollment in ANTH 698C: Students must be authorized by their thesis advisor and the graduate advisor to enroll in ANTH 698C.

 - Thesis GPA and Topic Policy: Students are required to have a minimum 3.5 GPA at the point of forming their thesis committee and receiving thesis topic approval in order to write an M.A. thesis.

 Total Units Required for the M.A.
 Degree: 33-35